 Funding that helps your company grow into global markets

-During this extraordinary time, we encourage you to make informed decisions in order to minimize risk and protect your health and the health of your employees.
+We encourage you to make informed decisions to minimize risk and protect your health and that of your employees.
 Please refer to the Government of Canada’s travel advisories for the most recent information.

 Who can apply?

-Be an incorporated legal entity or a limited liability partnership (LLP)
+be an incorporated legal entity, limited liability partnership (LLP) or cooperative

 - Date Modified: